-At Queensland Fertility Group we work with patients at risk from a variety of inherited conditions, such as birth defects and genetic disorders.
-We also provide counsellors, who can help you with advice and information about these risks, and support any decisions you make.
-We may recommend genetic testing as part of the process.
+At Queensland Fertility Group we have extensive experience working with patients at risk from a variety of inherited conditions, such as birth defects and genetic disorders.
+We offer a wide range of advanced genetic testing to give you the best possible chance of having a healthy baby.
+We also provide counsellors, who can help you with advice and information about the risks, and support any decisions you make.

 A human cell contains genetic material arranged in dense strands, called chromosomes.
 A normal cell will contain 23 pairs of chromosomes.
 Fertilisation combines 22 chromosomes and an X chromosome from the mother’s egg with 22 chromosomes and either an X or Y chromosome from the father’s sperm.
 An embryo then has 46 chromosomes – if it’s a female, with two X chromosomes, and if it’s a male, with an X and a Y chromosome.
 A gene is a sequence of DNA (genetic material) on a chromosome with a particular function.